jtgry/lakemartinminimall/content/furniture.md

 blocks:
 - template: block-image
   heading: Composite Furniture
-  content: Nothing enhances the enjoyment of outdoor living quite like this beautiful
+  content: Nothing enhances the enjoyment of outdoor living quite like our beautiful
-    Tete-A-Tete set which is constructed by utilizing composite  wood that is molded for deep grain beauty along with stainless steel fasteners.
+    Adirondack Furniture, which is constructed by utilizing composite wood that is molded for deep grain beauty along with stainless steel fasteners.
 This furniture has a deep lasting finish and attractive natural colors that gives it a timeless appeal.
 It was created by using multiple grain patterns for an authentic, natural look.
-  image: images/chairs.jpg
+  image: uploads/DSC_0400.jpg
   image_alignment: left
   button_text:
   button_url: